Federating Google Cloud Identities with Azure Active Directory

 Google Requirements

-and it needs to have super-admin
+, and it needs super-admin

-Azure AD requirements
+Azure AD Requirements

 , Cloud Application Administrator